Euclid Hall

 Berkeley, CA 94709

-Euclid is one of the smaller houses, and correspondingly clean and mellow.
-We’re unique in that we have the highest single to double ratio in the co-ops - out of nineteen rooms, only FIVE are doubles.
-Yeah baby, do that delicious math in your head.
-We’re not so eager to compete for the crown of BEST MEGA PARTY HOUSE EVER!!! ...no, here at Euclid, we’re more about soirees.
-We’re like your favorite coffee house where you say you go for the free internet and java buzz to “help with your homework” when really it’s all about the sweet sweet taste of procrastination.
+We’re not exactly competing for the crown of BEST MEGA PARTY HOUSE EVER!!!
+Nope.
+Here at Euclid, we’re more about soirees.
+We’re like your favorite coffee shop—the one you claim you go to for the free internet and java buzz to “help with your homework” when really, it’s all about that sweet, sweet taste of procrastination.

-Euclid Hall was originally built in the 1920s as a meeting space and residence for the Japanese Students Club at UC Berkeley.
+Some historical acknowledgement for ya… Euclid Hall was originally built in the 1920s as a meeting space and residence for the Japanese Students Club at UC Berkeley.
 During WWII when Japanese students were sent to internment camps, the Co-op leased the house to preserve it as student housing.
 After the war Euclid was returned to the Japanese Students Club.

 By the 1960s, with Japanese students integrating into mainstream student life, the JSC sold Euclid to the Co-op, and used the money to create a scholarship fund.
 Read more on the California Japanese American Alumni Association website: http://www.cjaaa.org/history.html (Webmaster note: Sadly, it seems the Japanese American Alumni Association is no more.
 Lucky for us, the Wayback Machine has an archived page we can link to. https://web.archive.org/web/20150206023146/http://cjaaa.org/history.html)